-The Seasons Systemic Family Treatment Program
+The Seasons Systemic Treatment Family Program

 One of the main components of treating addiction systemically is treating the family systems.
 The Seasons Systemic Family Treatment Program actually approaches treating the entire family system while a patient is in primary care at our California drug treatment center.

 - The family assessment.
 Each family is given an assessment to determine their individual needs and desires for treatment.
-This is often emailed to family members who are out of town and scored in the first few days of treatment to assess for issues of codependency, risk, pathology, trauma and abuse.
+This is often emailed to family members who are out of town and scored in the first few days of treatment to assess issues of codependency, risk, pathology, trauma, and abuse.

 - The Systemic Family Intervention Program.
-Pioneered by treatment giant Wayne Raiter, the Systemic Family Intervention Program is a psycho educational program of 18 modules designed to change the paradigm of treatment from the “Identified Patient” model of the 20th Century to the “Family System “Model of current times.
+Pioneered by treatment giant Wayne Raiter, the Systemic Family Intervention Program is a psychoeducational program of 18 modules designed to change the paradigm of treatment from the “Identified Patient” model of the 20th Century to the “Family System “Model of current times.
 This program is executed in person, by phone or by computer video teleconference and is available to all family members.

 “My dad came in for treatment of issues around compulsivity and money.
 Within a few minutes of meeting with the program director our entire family had a treatment plan and each member of the family, my father, mother sister and myself, had individual and family sessions scheduled.
 We thought he was going to get treatment and in reality we were all there at least as much as he.
 And it worked.
 My sister was in chemical addiction and in relapse, I was again gambling and not sharing with anyone, my mother was working through lifelong issues of character disorder and trauma she had not addressed.
 Everyone benefited from this and without it, I do not think anyone would have gotten better”